'I Literally Think I Gasped': Minnesotans Shocked At High Heating Bills

 She’s not alone.
 The entire country is facing high energy costs.

-University of St Thomas finance professor David Vang says the cold January temperatures along with another pandemic-related shortage, particularly natural gas, are partly to blame.READ MORE: Minneapolis City Council Examines 'No-Knock' Warrant Policy, Questions Mayor Frey About Changes
+University of St Thomas finance professor David Vang says the cold January temperatures along with another pandemic-related shortage, particularly natural gas, are partly to blame.READ MORE: Police Arrest Mekhi Speed, 17, In Case That Led To Amir Locke's Shooting Death

 “There’s also an increase in worldwide demand for natural gas and energy sources,” Vang said.
 “It’s kind of the result of the economy bouncing back and China growing.”